MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/create-real-time-workflows.md

 ---
-title: "Create real-time workflows (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Create real-time workflows (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Learn about real-time workflows that can be used to model and automate real world business processes.
 Real-time workflows are for business users, for example business analysts, to implement similar functionality to synchronous plug-ins without requiring .NET Framework programming experience." ms.custom: "" ms.date: 10/31/2017